OkazakiLab/diffusion_1D_multistate/README.md

 bash run.bash
 ```
 ## Parameters
-A set of parameters that can be set in 'para',
+A set of parameters that can be set in './example/para',
 ```
 ctrl  3
 ctrl_sa  0